BYD-ADL to supply 130 electric buses for Coventry

 As a partner in the electric bus project, Zenobē, a British provider of electric vehicle fleets and battery storage, will provide the financing and management of a complete solution that, in addition to the electric buses, also includes the charging and network infrastructure, a second-life battery system in the depot and software to optimise charging processes, among other things.

 “As the UK’s leading provider of electric buses, we are delighted to be part of this ETaaS deal with partners Zenobē and National Express,” said Paul Davies, ADL’s president and chief executive.
-“This innovative model brings together government funding and business innovation to deliver an affordable way of rolling out zero emission bus fleets at scale.”
+“This innovative model brings together government funding and business innovation to deliver an affordable way of rolling out zero-emission bus fleets at scale.”

 A few days ago, Zenobē created a £241 million debt structure to accelerate the expansion of its electric vehicle fleet sector.
 The company plans to initially service and finance up to 430 new electric buses in the UK and Ireland.

-Zenobē’s new financing platform is advised and structured by NatWest and supported by a number of other financial institutions.
+Zenobē’s new financing platform is advised and structured by NatWest and supported by several other financial institutions.
 The structure of the platform consists of long-term financings.
 These include the UK private placement institutions Aviva and Scottish Widows.
 At the same time, short-term facilities are provided by six banks: Lloyds, MUFG, NatWest, Santander, Siemens and Société Generale.
 These short-term investments will fund capital investments to support electric buses and charging infrastructure, which will be provided under service contracts to bus operators.

-With reporting by Domenico Sciurti, Germany.
+With reporting by Domenico Sciurti, Germany, and Nora Manthey, UK.

 - ADVERTISEMENT -